Dried fruit

-Dried fruit is fruit from which the majority of the original water content has been removed either naturally, through sun drying, or through the use of specialized dryers or dehydrators.
-Dried fruit has a long tradition of use dating back to the fourth millennium BC in Mesopotamia, and is prized because of its sweet taste, nutritive value, and long shelf life.
+Dried fruit is fruit from which the majority of the original water content has been removed prior to cooking or being eaten on its own.
+Drying may occur either naturally, by sun, through the use of industrial dehydrators, or by freeze drying.
+Dried fruit has a long tradition of use dating to the fourth millennium BC in Mesopotamia, and is valued for its sweet taste, nutritional content, and long shelf life.

-Today, dried fruit consumption is widespread.
-Nearly half of the dried fruits sold are raisins, followed by dates, prunes, figs, apricots, peaches, apples, and pears.
-These are referred to as "conventional" or "traditional" dried fruits: fruits that have been dried in the sun or in heated wind tunnel dryers.
-Many fruits such as cranberries, blueberries, cherries, strawberries, and mango are infused with a sweetener (e.g. sucrose syrup) prior to drying.
+In the 21st century, dried fruit consumption is widespread worldwide.
+Nearly half of dried fruits sold are raisins, followed by dates, prunes, figs, apricots, peaches, apples, and pears.
+These are referred to as "conventional" or "traditional" dried fruits: fruits that have been dried in the sun or in commercial dryers.
+Many fruits, such as cranberries, blueberries, cherries, strawberries, and mango are infused with a sweetener (e.g., sucrose syrup) prior to drying.
 Some products sold as dried fruit, like papaya, kiwifruit and pineapple, are most often candied fruit.

-Dried fruits retain most of the nutritional value of fresh fruits.
-The specific nutrient content of the different dried fruits reflects their fresh counterpart and the processing method.